Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-autonomous.en.md

 **Added**

-- Added support for custom notification systems
+- Support for custom notification systems
 - A maximum distance between the player and the car can be set for Smart Summon

 **Updated**